-The project started a few weeks before the festival, when the printed invitations to attend and visit the Flying House of Good Death appeared in various places (readings, cafes) in Częstochowa city. (read invitation text).
-Between September 6 and 9, the house was t in one of the courtyards in the old town.
-In an abandoned business premises I arranged space to create a cozy, calm, warm place and emanating good atmosphere.
+The project started a few weeks before the Arteria Festival, when the printed invitations to attend and visit the Flying House of Good Death appeared in various places (reading rooms, cafes) in the city of Częstochowa.
+For several days, the house was located in one of the backyards in the old town.
+In abandoned business premises, I arranged a space to create a cozy, calm, warm place, emanating good atmosphere.
 Silence, delicate light, floral scent fostered a sense of intimacy in contact with stories.
-On the wall were attached ecological pots (fully degraded peat pots), in which there were paper sheets.
-On paper cards were examples of funeral rituals, ways of dying and dealing with the deceased over the ages and latitudes.
-All texts were written in a simple way (without judging) so that it was clear to every reader.
+On the wall, there were ecological pots (fully degraded peat pots), in which paper cards were hidden.
+The paper cards included examples of funeral rituals, the manners of dying and dealing with the deceased over the ages and in various parts of the world.
+All texts were written in a simple, unjudgmental way to make them clear to every reader.
 Visitors were invited to read and share their own definitions of good dying.

 photo: Marcin Szczygieł